 New York City is renowned for being home to some of the best delis and Katz's Delicatessen is among the best of the best.
 In business since 1888, enjoying an overstuffed corned beef or pastrami sandwich at Katz's will be something you remember from your trip to New York City.
 After dining here, you'll understand why they chose this setting for the orgasm scene in When Harry Met Sally.

 Everything is served a la carte so the bill can climb pretty quickly.
 Knish are available in potato and kasha varieties and with a sandwich, will easily serve two people.
 The hot dogs are a deliciously affordable way to experience Katz's.
 They also offer a wide array of typical Jewish deli offerings, including potato latkes and delicious coleslaw ($5.95).
 Don't miss out on Dr. Brown's sodas.

 Although the environment is a bit hectic, Katz's is a solid choice for families with kids -- service is fast and there are plenty of items on the menu that most kids will enjoy.
-Our family of four shared two pastrami sandwiches and a bowl of matzo ball soup and the bill came to roughly $55 with a couple of drinks.
+A family of four can share two pastrami sandwiches and a bowl of matzo ball soup with a couple of drinks.